-Apart from products, you can just finger detangle too.
-While detangling, remember to keep your hair clips handy, so as to part your hair away from your face while you detangle in sections.
+In addition to using products, you can also finger detangle your hair.
+While detangling, keep hair clips handy to help section your hair away from your face.

 Step 4: Wash your hair thoroughly

-After you have thoroughly shampooed, conditioned, and detangled your hair.
-The next thing to do is to wash off the products from your hair.
+After thoroughly shampooing, conditioning, and detangling your hair, the next step is to wash off the products from your hair.

-After styling, you can finish your look with a hair spray or gloss.
-If you can't stand the feeling of wearing wet hair, you could use a hairdryer with a diffuser attachment to prevent your hair from getting frizzy.
-If you prefer to air dry, you can go about your day and let nature do its thing.
+Once you've styled your hair, you can finish your look with a hair spray or gloss.
+If you can't stand the feeling of wet hair, you may use a hair dryer with a diffuser attachment to prevent frizz.